 The error came from, and remains in, the outputs from Morningstar’s online fund screener.
 Here is Morningstar’s report of the most cash-heavy international funds, based on a June 30 2015 screening:

 Cool, except for the fact the Brown is 9% cash, not 66%; FMI is 20%, not 62%; AQR is 7%, not 56% … down to Tocqueville which is 6%, not 38%.

 Where do those lower numbers come from?
 Morningstar, of course, on the funds’ “quote” and “portfolio” pages.

 We promptly corrected our misreport and contacted Morningstar.
 Alexa Auerbach, a kind and crafty wizard there, explained the difficulty: the cash levels reported in the screener are “long rescaled” numbers.
 If a fund has both long and short positions, which is common in international funds which are hedging their currency exposures, Morningstar recalculates the cash position as a percentage of the fund’s long portfolio.
 “So,” I asked, “if a fund was 99% short and 1% long, including a 0.3% cash position, the screener would report a 30% cash stake?”
 Yep.

 When I mentioned that anomaly to John Rekenthaler, Morningstar’s resident thunderer and former head of research, he was visibly aroused.
 “Long-rescaled?
 I thought I’d killed that beast five years ago!”
 And, grabbing a cudgel, he headed off again in the direction of IT.

 I’ll let you know how the quest goes.
-In the interim, we will, and you should, be a bit vigilant to checking curious outputs from the software.
+In the interim, we will, and you should be a bit vigilant in checking curious outputs from the software.